Aleshia Ocasio

-Aleshia Ocasio (born August 15, 1996) is a professional American softball.
+Aleshia Ines Ocasio (born August 15, 1996) is an American professional softball player for the Blaze of the Athletes Unlimited Softball League (AUSL).
 She played college softball at Florida.
-She most recently played in the Athletes Unlimited Softball where she won the 2021 championship as the top individual points leader.
+Ocasio previously played in the Athletes Unlimited Softball, where she won the 2021 championship as the top individual points leader.
 She has been a member of the Puerto Rico women's national softball team since 2015.